IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 1. On your Android phone, press the **Play** icon (triangle) on the top right to start a measurement.
 1. On the Node-RED editor screen, note the JSON objects appearing periodically in the **Debug** tab on the right.
 1. On your Android phone, press the **Stop** icon (square) on the top right to stop the measurement.
-1. Pick one JSON object and click the `>` icon to expand it and open its contents.
+1. Pick one JSON object from the debug tab and click the `>` icon to expand it and open its contents.
 You should see something similar to the example below.

     ```JSON
     {
         "d":{
-            "AccelerometerX@Device":-0.935272216796875,
+            "AccelerometerX@StarterSensor":-0.935272216796875,
-            "AccelerometerY@Device":5.72149658203125,
+            "AccelerometerY@StarterSensor":5.72149658203125,
-            "AccelerometerZ@Device":7.0712890625,
+            "AccelerometerZ@StarterSensor":7.0712890625,
             "AccelerometerAbsolute@Device":9.14403555675171
         }
     }